shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 _iPhone 7 running iOS 15.7 (home screen)_

 ## Launch
 On September 7, 2016, Tim Cook unveiled the iPhone 7 series at the Bill Graham Civic Auditorium in San Francisco.
-The next lineup in the iPhone family included the regular iPhone 7 and the bigger iPhone 7 plus.
-Either model came equipped with an A10 Fusion chip that was, in Apple's words, 40% faster than its predecessor A9 found in the iPhone 6s or iPhone 6s Plus.
+The next lineup in the iPhone family would includ the regular iPhone 7 and the bigger iPhone 7 plus.
+Either model came equipped with an A10 Fusion chip that was, in Apple's words, 40% faster than its predecessor A9 found in the iPhone 6s (2015) or iPhone 6s Plus (2015).
 Both of them also featured a 12-megapixel camera capable of optical image stabilization, something only available to the Plus model previously, but the 7 Plus model offered one additional 12-megapixel telephoto camera and portrait mode to create bokeh in photos.
 In addition, the iPhone 7 series introduced a haptic home button, stereo speakers, and a water-and-dust-resistant body, all for the first time on an iPhone.

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/geekbench1.jpg" width="49%" />